Updated: Mar 16

 Other offerings: Parties, holiday clubs.

 Tatty Bumpkin Course Adapted Yoga sessions for children 2-7 years.
-Course length: 20 hours.
+One day remote training plus online videos & materials presented through our training portal.

 Accreditation and Endorsements